SovereignCloudStack/gx-credential-generator/README.md

 A service and/or CSP is supposed to be "Gaia-X compliant", if their Gaia-X Credential(s) fulfill a set of special requirements.
-These requirements are defined in [Gaia-X Policy and Rules Documents](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/) as well as [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/). gx-credential generator automatically discovers CSP's and service's properties and creates Gaia-X Credentials for
+These requirements are defined in [Gaia-X Policy and Rules Documents](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/) as well as [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/). gx-credential-generator automatically discovers CSP's and service's properties and creates Gaia-X Credentials for

 - Cloud Service Provider of SCS-compliant cloud infrastructure as instance of class `LegalPerson`
 - OpenStack as instances of classes `ServiceOffering` and `VirtualMacuhineServiceOffering`
 - Kubernetes as an instance of class `ServiceOffering`

 Each description may consist of several Gaia-X Credentials, each of them attesting other properties.
-All credentials are bundled to a so called [Presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) and send to [GXDCH Cpmpliance Service](https://gaia-x.eu/gxdch/), which issues a Compliance Credential to certify Gaia-X compliance of given CSP and/or service.
+All credentials are bundled in a so called [Presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) and send to [GXDCH Cpmpliance Service](https://gaia-x.eu/gxdch/), which issues a Compliance Credential to certify Gaia-X compliance of given CSP and/or service.

-Gaia-X defines several level of compliance, each with a different security level. gx-credential-generator supports the very basic level, called "Conformity" and is compliant with respect to Gaia-X Tagus release.
+Gaia-X defines several level of compliance, each with a different security level. gx-credential-generator supports the very basic level, called "Conformity" and is compliant Gaia-X Tagus release.

 ### Cloud Service Provider

-Gaia-X expects the following three Gaia-X Credentials for a CSP in order to be Gaia-X complaint:
+gx-credential generator outputs the following Gaia-X Credentials for a CSP in order to be Gaia-X compliant

-- Gaia-X Terms and Conditions signed by CSP
+- Gaia-X Terms and Conditions signed by CSP as instance class `GaiaXTermsAndConditions`
-- Legal Registration number issued by a Notary Service accredited GXDCH
+- Legal Registration number issued by a Notary Service accredited by GXDCH as `LegalRegistrationNumber`
-- Gaia-X mandatory attributes for CSP
+- Gaia-X mandatory attributes for CSP as instance of class  `LegalPeron`

-gx-credential-generator generates required credentials and requests Gaia-X compliance for CSP at GXDCH.
+- Presentation to be s sent to GXDCH Compliance Service to assert compliance
+- Compliance Credentials for CSP issued by GXDCH Compliance Service

 CPS's properties are not discoverable and read out from configuration file.
 See [configuration](#configuration) section for more details.